 The Public Utilities Regulatory Commission (PURC) was established in October 1997 under the Public Utilities Regulatory Commission Act, 1997 (Act 538) as a multi-sector regulator to regulate the provision of electricity and water utility services.
 The establishment of the Commission was part of the Government of Ghana’s utility sector reform process..

+By virtue of the Energy Commission Act, 1997 (Act 541) PURC also regulates transportation of natural gas services.
 Under Section 4 of Act 538, PURC is an independent body and is not subject to the control of any authority in the performance of its functions.
-The Office of the President exercises administrative oversight for the Commission.
+The Commission however submits annual operational and financial reports to Parliament.
+The Office of the President also exercises some administrative oversight for the Commission.